rdturnermtl/bbo_challenge_starter_kit/README.md

 ## Terms and conditions

-The terms and conditions for the challenge are available [here](https://github.com/rdturnermtl/bbo_challenge_starter_kit/files/4801454/terms_and_conditions.pdf).
+The terms and conditions for the challenge: coming soon.

 ## Contact